 Being responsible for making the first impression of the book, or for that matter any media, the cover page can hugely influence a remarkable number of reading and/or purchase decisions.

 The book is a legal thriller that eventually turns into a bit of a psychological thriller.
 The name suggests that one’s karma eventually hunts him/her back.
 So, it is a challenging task for the designer team to come up with an interesting cover for this book.
 The cover, however, is quite unexpected.
 The sketch artist has used lines to design it.
-It represents the illusion.
+It represents an illusion.

 A not so attractive cover page, that doesn’t give away much about the book.